-One of the great benefits of branching sunflowers is that they come in a variety of colors.
+One of the great benefits of branching sunflowers is that they come in various colors.
 From classic yellow to ombre rust to almost chocolate brown, the variations are many.
 Some branching sunflowers also have double blooms, giving them a fuzzy look.

 On the other hand, one downfall of this type of sunflower is that they don’t last as long in the vase.
 5-7 days is typical.

-Remember that branching sunflowers often have pollen, which can be a little messy when you cut them.
-Some branching varieties, such as Buttercream, are pollenless, so if that’s important to you, be sure to read the seed description when making your selections.
+Remember that branching sunflowers often have pollen, which can be messy when cutting them.
+Some branching varieties, such as Buttercream, are pollenless, so if that’s important to you, pay attention to the seed description when making your selections.

-The pollen makes this type of sunflower a magnet for bees and other pollinators, so they’re an excellent choice for when you want to share your sunflowers with these garden allies.
+The pollen makes this type of sunflower a magnet for bees and other pollinators, so they’re an excellent choice for sharing your sunflowers with these garden allies.

 A note about pollen